Mary Fitzpatrick: Political career

+2007 general election

 At the 2007 general election, her father retired.
 Mary Fitzpatrick was one of three candidates selected for Fianna Fáil in Dublin Central, along with Taoiseach Bertie Ahern and Cyprian Brady.
 Held under Ireland's single transferable vote system, Brady polled just 939 first preference votes (2.7%) in the first count, compared to Fitzpatrick's 1,725.
 However he was elected on the fourth count, due in large part to transfers from his Ahern, and became only the second ever TD (after Brian O'Higgins) to be elected with less than 1,000 first-preference votes.

 The election became the subject of a public controversy, covered in national newspapers and on the RTÉ Radio 1 news programme Drivetime and on the weekly Documentary on One which had been covering the campaigns of the three female candidates in the constituency.

 Fitzpatrick, was the daughter of the outgoing Fianna Fáil TD and the third Fianna Fáil candidate in the 4-seat constituency, received 1,725 first-preference votes and 1,362 of Ahern's transfers (whereas Brady received 2,403).
 On the night before polling day, 24 May 2007, Fitzpatrick distributed leaflets to households asking people to vote for her as their first preference.
 In the early hours of the following morning, a letter had been hand-delivered from Ahern's office to 30,000 voters in the constituency, urging them to give their first preference to the Taoiseach and their second to Brady.

 Since Ahern was expected to be elected with a large surplus, and the overall Fianna Fáil vote was likely to be large enough to elect two candidates, the destination of the Taoiseach's transfers would determine whether Brady or Fitzpatrick won the second Fianna Fáil seat in Dublin Central.
 After Ahern's transfers secured Brady's election, Fitzpatrick complained that "I didn't think they'd go out to completely undermine me and shaft me."
 Ahern's election agent Chris Wall blamed Fitzpatrick, saying "She was asked not to do this sort of thing.
 Having then done it, she therefore effectively set in train a motion she wasn't going to be able to stop."
 Brady said "An election is an election and not everybody can win", adding "Mary is a colleague of mine and she is a very good councillor.
 It's not really fair for Mary to be blaming anybody".

+2009 local elections

 Fitzpatrick was the only Fianna Fáil candidate to be elected on the first count in Dublin in the 2009 local elections.
 The massive difference between Fitzpatrick's result and that of Maurice Ahern, brother of the former Taoiseach who lost his council seat, was viewed as a reaction to perceived unfairness in Fitzpatrick's treatment by the "Ahern machine" or the "Drumcondra mafia".